 Instead of waiting, we suggest you download screen recording apps that are available for both rooted and non-rooted devices.
 The apps that I have listed are filled with compelling features.
 You can try the apps and settle for the one you like.
 So, let’s get going!

 1. AZ Screen Recorder

 The first app on our list of the best screen recorders for Android is the AZ Screen Recorder.
 It is the paradigm of screen recorders.
-The app, that weighs just 18MB, packs tonnes of features.
+The app, which weighs just 18MB, packs tonnes of features.
 The UI is light, easy, and gets things done without any hassle.
 There’s an overlay button to record content but don’t worry, it won’t mess up your interaction with other apps.
 Gamers can use the front camera while streaming the game or for hilarious commentary.

 AZ Screen Recorder also has a small built-in video recorder so that editing little mistakes won’t need a computer.
 The app doesn’t have any watermark nor does it require your phone to be rooted.
-The free version would suffice but those looking for additional functionalities, you can purchase the pro version for mere $3 (₹226).
+The free version would suffice but for those looking for additional functionalities, you can purchase the pro version for a mere $3 (₹226).
 It isn’t much considering the app literally offers A to Z features.
 Download this app from the link below.